 Under the California Constitution, the SCERS Board has the exclusive authority and fiduciary responsibility for the management of SCERS' investment program.
 In carrying out this duty, the SCERS Board establishes the strategic direction, asset allocation, return and risk parameters, and investment policies for the retirement system.
 The SCERS Board receives guidance in making these decisions from its internal staff of investment professionals (Staff) and from expert investment consultants, all of whom also serve as fiduciaries with respect to the fund.
 SCERS' general investment consulting services are provided by Verus Advisory.
-Cliffwater LLC serves as lead consultant for the real estate asset classe.
+Cliffwater LLC serves as lead consultant for the alternative asset classes, and The Townsend Group serves as lead consultant for the real estate asset class.